dbeniamin/1-100_PythonCode_Challenge/README.md

 - Focused on using OOP and importing from several files.
 - Saving the score and progress along the way to provide the user with a sense of progression.

+**12.02.2024 -> day 18 - Hirst Painting**  - Contains a Hirst like painting program.
+- focused on extracting colors from a predefined image
+- randomizes the extracted colors and creates a Hirst like painting with a random color.
+- the app uses turtle module.

 ### Contributing: